How to pray salah

 Continue with:

-After reciting Surah Al-Fatihah, say Ameen (which means "O Allah, accept it").
+After reciting Surah Al-Fatihah, say Ameen ("O Allah, accept it").

 As you are coming up say: